manchalaharikesh/steganify/README.md

 # steganify

 It is a web application which is based on image steganography.
 This web app has been deployed using heroku hosting platform.
-Visit hosted application by [Clicking Here](https://steganify.herokuapp.com/)
+Visit hosted application by Clicking Here -> [Steganify](https://steganify.herokuapp.com/)

 # How this works?